 These commands will erase the undetected volume and correct the file system to NTFS by performing a quick format.

-The most common reason to this problem is that the disk is poorly connected, check that both the power cable and the SATA cable are well connected and if the problem persists, it may be due to five possible reasons.
+The most common reason for this problem is that the disk is poorly connected, check that both the power cable and the SATA cable are well connected and if the problem persists, it may be due to five possible reasons.

 If the Windows 7 installer is unable to recognize a disk, it may be because the installer does not have the necessary drivers.
-Visit the official website of the manufacturer of the disk and download the drivers of the model of your disk, once this is done, put the drivers in a USB and connect it to a 2.0 port.
-During the installation of Windows 7 click on the “Load Driver” option and select the location of the drivers.
+Visit the official website of the manufacturer of the disk and download the drivers of the model of your disk, once this is done, but the drivers in a USB and connect it to a 2.0 port.
+During the installation of Windows 7 click on the "Load Driver" option and select the location of the drivers.
 It is important to remember that this problem can also be caused by any of the 5 reasons that I mentioned in the previous answer.

 The driver installation process is very simple.
 Find out what is the model and brand of the device you have and go to the official website of the manufacturer.
 There you can find a section dedicated to drivers from which you can download a version compatible with the operating system you want to install.
-Once you have downloaded the drivers, save them to a USB and make sure the USB is connected to a 2.0 port.
+Once you have downloaded the drivers, save them to a USB, and make sure the USB is connected to a 2.0 port.
 Now you should run the Windows installer and once you get the error "No drives were found.
 Click Load Driver to provide a mass storage driver for installation."
-Click on “Load Driver” and use the file explorer that will appear to indicate the location of the drivers that you stored in the USB.
+Click on "Load Driver" and use the file explorer that will appear to indicate the location of the drivers that you stored in the USB.
 Once you have selected the drivers, the Windows installer will automatically detect the disk.

 Now you know why the Windows installer fails to detect a disk and as you may have noticed, this problem is usually extremely easy to solve, however, there are cases in which the origin of the problem is due to the disk is damaged and if you want to recover the information that you had stored on it, you can use Recoverit to recover and repair any file that you had stored on disk in a very easy and effective way.